KHU-MASLAB/cNN-DP/README.md

 Examples we present in our paper include:

+* Solutions of chaotic dynamic systems
 * Earthquake measurements
 * Rigid body contact
 * Vehicle simulations
-* Solution derivatives of chaotic systems

 ## What's the advantage of using this?
 * Highly precise generalization on oscillatory, impulsive, and chaotic systems